shanedewitt/Scheduling/doc/README.txt

 - Appointment drag and drop to the same time at a different clinic doesn't work (complains that the patient already has an appointment at this time).
 - Appointment drap and drop between different windows doesn't cancel the original appointment.
 - Rebooking under certain conditions causes system hangs.
 Two issues: Program doesn't increment requested available appointment from VISTA, and doesn't deal properly with an appointment that doesn't have a access type (ie an appointment that is not in an Access block).
+- Can't make appointments longer than 240 minutes when using a linked Resource (PIMS issue)
+- Patient Appointment List shows cancelled appointments by default and doesn't indicate in any way that they are cancelled.
+- Patient Appointment List shows the names of the resources as the VISTA PIMS clinics, not what you called them in the Scheduling GUI; only for linked resources.
 - Speed issues
 - If you click on the print button in the View Appointments User Control (visible in the Make Appointment dialog) and the patient doesn't have any appointments (new patient), there is an error.
 - Program doesn't count walk-in appointments as part of slot calculations.
 I.e., doesn't consider walk-in's to count against the number of slots for a specific time.